alanng10/class-lang/Docue/Article/Single/a.md

 Maide has param.
 The param is var list.
 Param var has Int type.
 Param var type is not declared.

-Maide call argue is passed with ref.
+Maide state can have operate.
+Operate results ref.
 The ref can be Int type, struct type.
 If it is Int type, the ref value is Int value.
 If it is struct type, the ref value is struct any memory index.

+Maide call argue is passed with ref.

 Maide state can have execute that has NullOperate.
 NullOperate has syntax that is "null" word.